CPK Insurance

 Commercial Auto Insurance in Texas

 Buying commercial auto insurance in Texas is different from shopping for a national policy because the state combines a large small-business market, elevated weather exposure, and specific vehicle rules that affect how you structure protection.
-Texas has 682,400 businesses, 99.8% of them small businesses, so many buyers are choosing coverage for a single company car, a service van, or a growing fleet that moves across Austin, Houston, Dallas, San Antonio, and the Gulf Coast. commercial auto insurance in Texas also has to account for the state’s minimum liability standard of $30,000/$60,000/$25,000, the Texas Department of Insurance oversight, and a market with 820 active insurers competing for business.
-Add in very high hurricane, tornado, hailstorm, and flooding exposure, plus an uninsured driver rate of 14.1%, and the coverage decision becomes more than a simple price comparison.
+Texas has 682,400 businesses, 99.8% of them small businesses, so many buyers are choosing coverage for a single company car, a service van, or a growing fleet that moves across Austin, Houston, Dallas, San Antonio, and the Gulf Coast.
+Commercial auto insurance in Texas also has to account for the state’s minimum liability standard, the Texas Department of Insurance oversight, and a competitive insurance market.
+Add in very high hurricane, tornado, hailstorm, and flooding exposure, plus an uninsured driver rate, and the coverage decision becomes more than a simple price comparison.
 If your vehicles travel between job sites, carry tools, or operate within a wide annual radius, the policy structure you choose can change what is available after a loss and what endorsements you may need.

 What Commercial Auto Insurance Covers